1vinith/LOAN-PREDICTOR/README.md

 10.Gaussian Process classifier
 11.Voting classifier

-<h2>Here is a theoritical information about the function and variable used in deriving this whole program</h2>
+Here is a theoritical information about the function and variable used in deriving this whole program

 Data Loading and Preprocessing: